 Cheeks & Nails

 The Romans believed pink on the cheeks to a be a sign of gold health.
-So, women would apply several substances on their fa cs to achieve that result.
-They would use poppy and rose petals, red chalk, alkanet, Tyrian vermillion, crocodile dung, red ochre (it was more expensive as it was imported from Belgium), mulberry juice, wine dregs, cinnabar and red lead (these two were poisonous!).
+As a blush, Roman women used poppy and rose petals, red chalk, alkanet, Tyrian vermillion, crocodile dung, red ochre (it was more expensive as it was imported from Belgium), mulberry juice, wine dregs, cinnabar and red lead (these two were poisonous!).

 Perfumes were available in liquid, sticky or solid forms and were made by macerating flowers, leaves and roots.
 These were added to the base of the perfume, a substance called Onfacio derived from the maceration of olives or grape juice.
-The perfume thus obtained was then mixed with dyes.
+The perfume was then mixed with dyes.

-Talking about dyes, the Romans used dyes to accentuate hair colors.
+Talking about dyes, the Romans used them to accentuate hair colours.
 Blonde hair was enhanced with a mixture of Beeches Ash and goat’s fat while red was maintained by pulverizing the leaves of the Lawsonia Inermis, a plant in the henna family.
-Black hair instead was obtained by Black antimony with animal fat, cypress leaves that were first brewed and then saturated in vinegar or absinthe’s ash mixed with rose oil.
+Black was made from black antimony with animal fat, cypress leaves that were first brewed and then saturated in vinegar or absinthe’s ash mixed with rose oil.

 Men and Makeup

 What was acceptable for men instead was the moderate removal of hair and the use of perfume.
 During the Emperor’s Commodo’s times, dyeing hair blonde become fashionable for men too.